-The end of the year is here.
-We know, as 2021 quickly comes to a close, there are many things that you have on your to-do list.
-From spending time with family to making plans for the new year to ensuring that you are able to accomplish what you wanted to during this year, there is so much to do.
-We would encourage you, though, during this time of planning, to focus on what truly matters, ensuring that your estate plan reflects what you want it to at the end of this year.
+From spending time with family, to making plans for the new year, to ensuring that you have accomplished all the goals you set during this year, there is so much to do.
+We encourage you to focus on what truly matters, ensuring that your estate plan is up-to-date and reflects your wishes at the end of the year.

-Let us share with you our Estate Planning Checklist that you may use now, or any time throughout the year, to make sure that your estate plan reflects your goals for both the present and the future.
+Please accept our Estate Planning Checklist.
+Use it now, or any time throughout the year.
+Be certain your estate plan reflects your goals for both the present and the future.

 1. Estate Planning Accuracy.
 Did you know, most Americans who have an estate plan never bother to update it?
 We do not want you to fall into this category.
 Simple things like name changes and address changes can cause problems when they are not updated to reflect life changes.
-If you have not updated your estate plan recently with your experienced Florida estate planning attorney, or checked in to make sure it reflects what you actually want, we would encourage you to do this before the end of the year.
+If you have not updated your estate plan recently with your experienced Florida estate planning attorney, or checked in to make sure it reflects your goals, we would encourage you to complete a review before the end of the year.

 2. Health Care Decision Making.
 If the past two years have taught us anything, it is that we cannot take our health for granted.
 This includes your health care decision-making documents.
 It is time to check in with your attorney to make sure you have the person you want to have legal authority to make decisions for you in a crisis set up properly.